-6.12 Translation Agent Provenance
+6.12 Provenance

 6.12.1 Definition

 [Ed. note: Early draft of this data category; additional data categories for provenance might be added, or below definition might be changed.
 The definition of this data category is not yet reflected in the data category overview table in Section 6.1: Position, Defaults, Inheritance and Overriding of Data Categories.]